reasonml/reasonml.github.io/docs/pattern-matching.md

 };
 ```

-The switch finds the first pattern that matches the input, and then executes the code that the pattern points to (the code after the `=>`).
+The switch finds the first pattern that matches the input, and then executes the code that the pattern points to (the code after the next `=>`).
 Code for a pattern can be a single expression, or a block of statements.
+The switch statement itself is an expression that returns the value of the code that it executes.

 ```reason
 type t = A | B | C;